DiamondLightSource/pymalcolm/docs/user_docs/generator.rst

     In [11]: ticker.configure(generator, ["x", "y"])

 This is because the GUI doesn't yet include an editor for scan specifications.
-This command will set the device to ``Ready`` so that you can then ``run()`` again.
-See `statemachine_diagrams` for more information about what functions you can run in different Block states.
+This command will set the device to ``Armed`` so that you can then ``run()`` again.
+See `RunnableStates` for more information about what functions you can run in different Block states.

 What is happening under the hood is that our hooked ``configure()`` method is being called during ``pause()``, ``configure()`` and ``seek()``, but we want it to